Film Photography News — October 2021 Recap

 CN26-6 indeed looks beautiful, and I love its low profile.
 But are the optics as good as Hamish says?
 The best way to judge is, of course, to look at the sample images.
 And so I’ve attached a few selections taken on film that I felt are the most telling of what this lens is capable of:

 All Omnar sample photos are courtesy of 35mmc.
-Colour samples are shot on Portra 400, black and white are shot on Kosmo Foto Mono 100.
+Colour samples are shot on Portra 400, black-and-white are shot on Kosmo Foto Mono 100.

 Let’s Explore Magazine.